stormasm/python-examples/csv/Readme.md

 Currently I am doing that with reqwest in the [rust-examples](https://github.com/stormasm/rust-examples/blob/main/reqwest/examples/exc.rs).
 That is actually OK as this only has to be done once or twice a year.

-Then the html file is converted to csv.
+Then the html file is converted to organism-orig.csv.
 This work happens in this repo under
 [html](./../html)

-From here we convert the actual csv file to its final form using regex in ex04.
+From here we convert the actual organism-orig.csv file to its final form using writeorg.py